Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Theoretical Analysis

 \subsection{Insights Provided by the Explanation}

-Theorem~\ref{thm:kernel} is able to explain multiple phenomena in ICL field that are observed by previous studies.
+Theorem~\ref{thm:kernel} can provide insights into multiple phenomena in the ICL field observed by previous studies.
 This is helpful for understanding and predicting the behaviors of ICL, and providing heuristics for future development.

-\textbf{Retrieving Similar Samples} It is empirically observed~\citep{rubin2022learning, liu2022makes} that retrieving demonstrative samples $\bfx_i$ that are similar to the test input $\bfx_\text{test}$ can benefit ICL performance.
+\textbf{Retrieving Similar Samples} It is empirically observed~\citep{rubin2022learning, liu2022makes} that retrieving demonstrative samples $\bfx_i$ that is similar to the test input $\bfx_\text{test}$ can benefit ICL performance.
 This phenomenon is understandable from our explanation.
-Encouraging selection of similar samples can be understood as limiting the cosine distance between demonstrative samples $\bfx_i$ and test sample $\bfx_\text{test}$ in sentence embedding space.
+Encouraging the selection of similar samples can be understood as limiting the cosine distance between demonstrative samples $\bfx_i$ and test sample $\bfx_\text{test}$ in sentence embedding space.
 This is similar to selecting a smaller ``bandwidth'' in kernel regression and sampling only from a local window, which reduces the bias in kernel regression.
-Therefore, devising better retrieval technique for selecting samples, especially those with similar representations as LLMs, is a promising direction for further boosting ICL scores.
+Therefore, devising better retrieval techniques for selecting samples, especially those with similar representations as LLMs, is a promising direction for further boosting ICL scores.

 \textbf{Sensitivity to Label Format} ~\citep{min2022rethinking} also observes that the ICL performance relies on the label format.
 Replacing the label set with another random set will reduce the performance of ordinary auto-regressive LLMs.
 This can be explained in our theory that the model's output comes from a weighted voting of demonstrative sample labels $\{y_i\}$.
-If the label space is changed the next token will also be mislead to a different output space.
+If the label space is changed, the next token will also be misled to a different output space.
 So it is generally beneficial for ICL to ensure the demonstrative samples and test samples share an aligned label space and output format.

-\paragraph{Sample Inputs' Distribution} Another phenomenon discovered by previous studies is the importance of sample inputs' distribution~\citep{min2022rethinking}, where out-of-distribution (OOD) demonstrative samples will degrade ICL accuracy.
-This mirrors our Assumptions~\ref{assumption:deviation} that the demonstrations $[\bfx_i, y_i]$ should be sampled in a way close to $\pretrain$.
-Our theory also encourages that the samples should form a representative set in the input space.
-Otherwise if there are distributional difference from samples $\bfx_i$ and the task $\theta^\star$, a bias or instability in the estimation in Equation~\ref{eq:construction} will be introduced.
-In all, this insight supports the importance that high quality and representative demonstrations be sampled.